 It’s also important to correlate brands’ claims to their actions and base your decision on enough evidence.
-For example, if a fashion brand claims to be “environmentally conscious” but still uses plastic-based materials, that’s a huge red flag and an unethical marketing practice, for you.
+For example, if a fashion brand claims to be “environmentally conscious” but still uses plastic-based materials, that’s a huge red flag and an unethical marketing practice for you.

-Manipulation can be in the form of misleading marketing communication, price fixing or even disrespecting the customer’s privacy.
+Manipulation can be in the form of misleading marketing communication, price fixing, or even disrespecting the customer’s privacy.

 So, do background research to understand the kind of reputation the brand enjoys with all its stakeholders.
-While customer data will be easy to obtain, their attitude towards other stakeholders might need a little more work.
+While customer data will be easy to obtain, their attitude toward other stakeholders might need a little more work.